dabeaz-course/practical-python/Notes/02_Working_with_data/04_Sequences.md

 >>>
 ```

-To do this, you’ll need to change just a few parts of your code.
+To do this, you’ll need to change a few parts of your code.

 ```python
 ...